About Ithaca & Tompkins County

 Six miles south of Ithaca, Danby is a rural gem known for its sweeping farmland views and outdoor recreation.
 Danby State Forest and Jennings Pond are local favorites.

 West and southwest of Ithaca, the towns are home to spectacular Enfield Glen and Lucifer Falls in Robert Treman State Park.
 The Newfield Covered Bridge, built in 1853, is the oldest in the state.
 Connecticut Hill (elev.
 2,097) and Arnot State Forest are great for outdoor recreation.

 Northeast of Ithaca, Groton has a picturesque, historic downtown with restaurants, shops and plenty of small-town charm.
 Groton Olde Home Days, every August, is just one of the local festivals that makes this village a great place to call home.

 Stretching 14 miles along the east side of Cayuga Lake, Lansing is a pastoral town that also offers some of the best shopping in the area (the Shops at Ithaca Mall).
-The Lansing Harbor Festival (August, at Myers Park) is one of the area's best waterfront events with family activities, food and live music.
+Myers Park is one of Cayuga's premier waterfront locations, with camping, swimming, a boat launch, and a fantastic playground.

 Request a travel guide today to learn more.